microsoft/windows-ai-electron/README.md

   })
 ```

-### 7. Create Button to Call API onClick
+### 7. Add Some UI

-To your app's `index.html`, add a button control which calls `generateText` and a `generatedText` text block.
+In `index.html`, we'll add a block of text to summarize, a button to trigger our call to `winapp-windows-ai`, and a block for the generated text:

 ```html
 <!DOCTYPE html>